King Charles the Martyr: Martyrdom

 Charles is regarded by many members of the Church of England as a martyr because, it is said, he was offered his life if he would abandon the historic episcopacy in the Church of England.
-It is said he refused, however, believing that the Church of England was truly "Catholic" and should maintain the Catholic episcopate.
+It is said he refused, believing that the Church of England was truly "Catholic" and should maintain the Catholic episcopate.
 His designation in the Church of England's calendar is "Charles, King and Martyr, 1649".

 Mandell Creighton, Bishop of London, wrote "Had Charles been willing to abandon the Church and give up episcopacy, he might have saved his throne and his life.
 But on this point Charles stood firm: for this he died, and by dying saved it for the future."
-In fact, Charles had already made an Engagement with the Scots to introduce Presbyterianism in England for three years in return for the aid of Scots forces in the Second English Civil War.
+Charles had already made an Engagement with the Scots to introduce Presbyterianism in England for three years in return for the aid of Scots forces in the Second English Civil War.

 Both high church Anglicans and royalists fashioned an image of martyrdom, and after the 1660 Restoration of the monarchy the Church of England's Convocations of Canterbury and York added the date of Charles's martyrdom to its liturgical calendar (Lesser Festival).

 Observance

-The Calendar of the Book of Common Prayer included among the red letter days "state services" commemorations of the Gunpowder Plot, the birth and restoration of Charles II, and the execution of Charles I. In addition, a proclamation made at the beginning of each reign from Charles II to Victoria annexed special services for these days to the Prayer Book by royal mandate (approved unanimously by Convocation).
+The Calendar of the Book of Common Prayer included among the red letter days "state services" commemorations of the Gunpowder Plot, the birth and restoration of Charles II, and the execution of Charles I. A proclamation made at the beginning of each reign from Charles II to Victoria annexed special services for these days to the Prayer Book by royal mandate, approved unanimously by Convocation.
 Special sermons were preached, and hundreds of sermons on King Charles the Martyr were printed from the 1660s until the late eighteenth century.
 The title of the service for 30 January was:

-In 1859 the State Services were omitted from the Prayer Book by royal and parliamentary authority but without the consent of Convocation.
+In 1859, the State Services were omitted from the Prayer Book by royal and parliamentary authority but without the consent of Convocation.
 Vernon Staley in 1907 described the deletion as ultra vires and "a distinct violation of the compact between Church and Realm, as set forth in the Act of Uniformity which imposed the Book of Common Prayer in 1662".
 Of the three commemorations, only that of King Charles I has been restored in the calendar in the Alternative Service Book of 1980 – although not as a Red Letter Day – and a new collect composed for Common Worship in 2000.
 The Society of King Charles the Martyr campaigns for restoration in England of the observance to the Book of Common Prayer.
 It is included in some of the calendars of other Churches of the Anglican Communion.